buerokrata/Public-review-Unit-of-Measure-guidelines/UoM guidelines.md

 For example, the measure 'GDP to population ratio' which should be associated with 'USD/person' is simply presented as with the measure 'GDP' and a clumsy unit of measure resembling 'USD/person'.
 This variation is clearly inconsistent and could lead to surprising results if taken literally and applied in computations that adhere to the rules of dimensional analysis.
 The appeal to use this representation is there because in a large database one would like to be able to align/pivot all variations (and derivations of GDP).
 Nonetheless it would be a better solution to introduce a dedicated dimension which captures the 'projection' basis which in this case would be 'population', in other cases could be 'households' or 'hours worked'.
 The measured quantity would emerge as a combination of two dimensions: GDP in the measure dimension and the projection base in the other dimension, and the correct unit of measure would apply to each combination.
 This would avoid tinkering with the unit of measure itself.

-> The careful reader might have already noticed that GDP is assumed to carry a wrong unit of measure (like in most statistical databases).
-This is because GDP being a measure of flow, i.e. value added generated over a period of time, should have units of measure that convey this e.g. USD/_year_ or USD/_quarter_, rather than _USD_ alone.
+> The careful reader might have already noticed that GDP (expressed in USD) carries a wrong unit of measure here (just like in most statistical databases).
+This is because GDP being a measure of flow, i.e. value added generated over a period of time, should have units of measure that convey this e.g. USD/_year_ or USD/_quarter_, rather than USD alone.
 The reason why - by convention -  the unit of time is not marked in the unit of measure is that it is assumed to correspond to the frequency of the time-series in which the GDP figures are presented[^3], or it is the well known frequency of the analysis.
 However this convention can lead to confusions.
 For example, annualised figures of GDP are sometimes used in a quarterly context.
 Typically, a debt-to-GDP ratio is calculated with annualised GDP even when working with quarterly data of debt and GDP, and users unaware of the convention would not know if the annual debt-to-GDP ratio is immediately comparable to the one calculated in a quarterly context (hint: it is).
-Such a mental gymnastics could be spared if the unit of measure for debt-to-GDP would be _years_ or _quarters_ as it follows from dimensional analysis.
+Such a mental gymnastics could be spared if the unit of measure for debt-to-GDP ratio would be _year_ or _quarter_ as it follows from dimensional analysis.

-The other compelling case to deviate from a consistent use of units of measure is opposite of the previous one.
+The other compelling case to deviate from a consistent use of units of measure is the opposite of the previous one.
 In this case the starting point is an indicator computed from commensurable quantities and the 'unitless number' representation for the measure, based often on the argument that this is the established convention, this is how users recognise the indicator.
-Take for example the 'unemployment rate' (literally it is the unemployed to labour force ratio) and in a consistent unit of measure allocation this is presented as _percentage_, however to give context and avoid misinterpretation we recommend associating it with _percentage of labour force_.
+Take for example the 'unemployment rate' (literally it is the unemployed to labour force ratio) and in a consistent unit of measure allocation this is presented as _percentage_, however to give context and avoid misinterpretation it can be associated with _percentage of labour force_.
 This approach, while it seemingly kills two birds with one stone (familiar measure, informative unit of measure) can still cause problem when used in further computation and dimensional analysis is applied literally.

 ### Recommendations

-1. Use consistent representations whenever possible
+1. When calculating indicators of commensurable quantities, prefer the 'change of unit-of-measure' representation
-2. When calculating indicators of commensurable quantities, prefer the 'change of unit-of-measure' representation
+2. Use consistent representations whenever possible
 3. When convention dictates the use of inconsistent representations provide ample, easily accessible metadata and clues for the user to be able to get back in the comfort of dimensional analysis for further derivations, or be able to remain in the 'quasi-consistent' world of the established convention.

 [^1]: Indeed the guideline's perspective here is quite unusual and very utilitarian.
 In a classical approach we know in advance what we measure and the unit of measure follows.
 Here the numerical value emerges first and we architect the data model around it, and ponder the utility of two distinct combinations of 'measure - unit of measure pairs' that will go with the number, and set scopes of usage for it.